Forests in Canada

 We manage publicly owned forests

 Our operations in Canada cover millions of acres of temperate and boreal forests in three provinces: Alberta, Ontario and Saskatchewan.
-Canadian forested lands are held by the provincial governments and managed on behalf of the provinces’ people.
+Canadian forested lands are considered public lands and are held by the provincial governments.
+They are managed on behalf of the provinces’ people.
 The provincial governments grant many entities, including Weyerhaeuser, the rights to operate in these forests.
 Operating entities can include companies in resource sectors such as energy, mining and forestry, as well as tourist operators, trappers and others who use the forest for commercial enterprises.

 Forest conditions are highly variable across our Canadian operations, reflecting a broad range of forest cover types found in Alberta, Ontario and Saskatchewan.
 Our operating areas range from cool, dry regions dominated by lodgepole pine, white spruce, black spruce and balsam fir, to lower-elevation forests featuring tamarack, trembling aspen, balsam poplar, white birch, jack pine, red and white pine, and poplar.
 This diversity in forest cover allows us to supply a variety of customers with the fiber needed to meet different product requirements.